LAPTOP REPAIR GLOSSARY / PROFESSIONAL SOFTWARE / BLENDER

 WHAT IT IS

-Blender is the world’s most popular open-source 3D creation suite covering the full pipeline: modelling, sculpting, rigging, animation, physics simulation, rendering (Cycles and EEVEE), VFX compositing, and video editing.
+Blender is the world’s most popular open-source 3D creation suite covering modelling, sculpting, rigging, animation, simulation, rendering (Cycles and EEVEE), VFX, and video editing.
 Its Cycles render engine uses GPU acceleration via NVIDIA CUDA/OptiX or AMD HIP.

 Category: 3D Rendering | Developer: Blender Foundation | Platform: Windows, macOS, Linux (Free)